Project Updates

 Overview

-Mill Park is a 5.7 acre park located at 117th Avenue and Mill Court, next to Mill Park Elementary.
-It has an informal soft-surface walking trail, open lawn, and mature trees but is otherwise undeveloped.
-Thanks to funding from System Development Charges, PP&R now has funds to improve this park.
+Mill Park is a 6.2 acre park located at 117th Avenue and Mill Court, next to Mill Park Elementary.
+Before construction, it had an informal soft-surface walking trail, open lawn, and mature trees but was otherwise undeveloped.
+Thanks to funding from System Development Charges, PP&R had funding to improve this park.

-In the summer of 2021, a portion of the System Development Charge funds for this project were used to purchase the adjacent 22,000 square foot property at 1949 SE 122nd Avenue to create a new park entry from SE 122nd Avenue and increase the total open space provided by the future Mill Park to approximately 6.2 acres.
-This property will be incorporated into the final design for Mill Park.
+In the summer of 2021, a portion of the System Development Charge funds for this project were used to purchase the adjacent 22,000 square foot property at 1949 SE 122nd Avenue to create a new park entry from SE 122nd Avenue and increase the total open space provided by Mill Park to approximately 6.2 acres.
+This property has been incorporated into the final design for Mill Park.

 In August 2021, PP&R entered into a temporary lease agreement on a month-to-month basis with Cultivate Initiatives, a nonprofit houseless services provider, to use the space for workforce and community services and storage.
 Cultivate Initiatives is the operator of Menlo Park Village, one of the Safe Rest Villages, at SE 122nd Avenue and E Burnside Street.
-No overnight shelter services are provided at this location.
-The agreement recognizes that this use is temporary until PP&R is ready to begin development of the park.
+The agreement recognized that this use was temporary until PP&R is ready to begin development of the park.
+In July 2023, Cultivate Initiatives moved to a new, permanent location at 14625 SE Stark Street.

-Improvements will be guided by the park’s 2017 Master Plan and may include a playground, splash pad, central lawn, gathering area, picnic shelter and tables, community garden, paved pathways, public art, and other park amenities.
-Through a Project Advisory Committee and Community Gathering events, the community will help guide the refinement of the park's design.
+Improvements were guided by the park’s 2017 Master Plan and include a playground, splash pad, central lawn, gathering area, picnic shelter and tables, community garden, paved pathways, public art, and other park amenities.
+Through a Project Advisory Committee and Community Gathering events, the community helped guide the refinement of the park's design.

 Project Background